 I started Dr. Bob Sports in 1987 and quickly found that being honest about my 60% win rates in an industry full of false claims of 70% to 80% winners wasn’t getting me very far.
 I was fortunate to be asked by the Gold Sheet to write an article for one of their publications and that article led to a weekly column in the Las Vegas Sports News called “The Doctor Is In”, which garnered plenty of positive attention among sharp sports bettors in Vegas.
 I also was asked to be a regular guest on a two hour weekly sports betting radio show that was broadcast nationally on the Sports Fan Radio Network (a precursor to ESPN radio and Fox Sports radio).

-The notoriety I received from the weekly column and radio appearances encouraged me to start a print publication called ‘Dr. Bob Sports News’ that was distributed around the country to newsstands.
+The attention I received from the weekly column and radio appearances encouraged me to start a print publication called ‘Dr. Bob Sports News’ that was distributed around the country to newsstands.
 Dr. Bob Sports News was packed with analyses of upcoming games and useful charts and became a favorite among more intelligent sports gamblers who appreciated my unique approach.
 Getting my highly analytical articles and game write ups to the public enabled me to positively differentiate my service from all the scam services making false claims, and the publication earned me a loyal following that jump started my business

 My publication ran successfully for 11 years until I launched my drbobsports.com web site in the late 90’s.
 My goal with drbobsports.com was to have even more detailed analysis of every game available on my site, with most of it being free of charge.
 I figured the more people read my detailed analysis and insights into sports betting the more impressed they would be with my service.
 However, the bottom line is that picking more winners than losers is what has made me successful as I embark on my 29th year in business.